Jamaican Maroons: The Maroons and runaway communities in the Blue Mountains

 In the years that followed Tacky's rebellion, many Maroon officers such as Samuel Grant, allegedly the son of Davy, made a career out of hunting runaway slaves for the colonial authorities.
 These runaway slaves formed informal maroon communities, modelled along the lines of the official Maroon communities before they came to terms.

-In the 18th century, Maroons also hunted and killed notorious escaped slaves and their deputies, such as Ancoma, Three Fingered Jack (Jamaica), and Dagger.
+In the 18th century, Maroons also hunted and killed notorious escaped slaves and their deputies, such as Ancoma, Three Fingered Jack, and Dagger.
 However, while they were successful in capturing and killing some runaways and their leaders, most members of the runaway maroon communities continued to thrive under new leaders.

 White superintendents took command of the Maroon towns, and the Maroon officers were relegated to their subordinates.
 After Tacky's War, the governor appointed a separate superintendent for each of the five Maroon towns.
 These superintendents reported to the Superintendent-General, who in turn reported to the governor.
 The Superintendents-General of all Maroon towns were as follows: